Jun 08, 2022

 While good estate planning and a communicative executor should avoid this from happening, occasions where the will is contested do occur.
 However, not everyone can contest a will.
 Only a spouse and/or dependent children can contest a will.
 The only other situation in which a will can be contested is if someone can prove that they were named as a beneficiary in a previous version of the will, and then left out.

 Contesting a will is often a convoluted and expensive legal affair, and can lead to a lot of bad blood.
-Also keep in mind that every province may have slightly different laws on who can contest a will.
+Also keep in mind that every state or province may have slightly different laws on who can contest a will.